-Cardiology Intensive Care, Cardiothoracic Surgery Intensive Care, Medical Intensive Care, Nutrition Support, Surgical Intensive Care, Trauma/Burn Surgery, Emergency Department
+Cardiology Intensive Care, Cardiothoracic Surgery Intensive Care, Medical Intensive Care, Nutrition Support, Surgical Intensive Care, Trauma/Burn Surgery, Emergency Department, Neurocritical Care, Research

-Neurology and Neurosurgery Intensive Care, Pediatric Cardiothoracic Surgery, Pediatric Intensive Care, Infectious Diseases, Bone Marrow Transplant, Neonatal Intensive Care, Solid Organ Transplant Surgery and more.
+Pediatric Cardiothoracic Surgery, Pediatric Intensive Care, Infectious Diseases, Neonatal Intensive Care, Solid Organ Transplant Surgery, Acute Pain Service, and more

 The resident will receive a faculty appointment as Adjunct Clinical Instructor at the University of Michigan College of Pharmacy, and will provide didactic, case-based or TBL-based instruction.
 Experience in rotation-related precepting and teaching of PharmD students and PGY1 residents is available.
 In addition, the critical care resident will gain experience in didactic teaching of the third-year Pharm.D. students at the College of Pharmacy through a lecture in the Introduction to Critical Care Elective.
 The opportunity to complete a teaching certificate through the University of Michigan College of Pharmacy is also available.